 Since the building blocks of the personas were geodemographic clusters that are available for the whole UK, Serendipity2 were able to deploy the draught cocktail consumer profile in their MarketView Google mapping and data visualisation system.
 This gave Diageo’s draught cocktail sales and category teams access to a tool that showed them the market potential and dominant persona in every local area.
 By overlaying the locations of their target retailers, they could instantly see where to focus their sales activity.

 The team also provided Diageo with an artworked presentation that described the four target personas in everyday terms so that they could be communicated within the business and with trade partners.
 Persona segmentation gives brands their own language for talking about consumers, and this helps to embed the typology in the culture of the organisation, whilst also providing a framework for developing trade selling stories.

 Using MarketView, Serendipity2 also created sales territories for the Diageo sales reps targeting the licensed pub, restaurant & independent sector.
 This ensured that sales people were recruited and deployed in the areas of greatest potential for increasing the distribution and availability of draught cocktails to their target consumers.

 To conclude, marketing personas help you understand your customers, improve engagement with them through the right channel and find more prospects that look like them.
 The ability to target the right prospects and customers in the right manner with the right promotion is key in today’s marketplace and provides the platform for truly targeted personalised marketing activity.

-Overlaying these personas onto MarketView allows your brand to align retail and wholesale distribution with market potential and shopper demand.
+Overlaying these personas onto MarketView and creating heat maps based on different variables allows your brand to align retail and wholesale distribution with market potential and shopper demand.
 Taking this approach forms the basis of a robust go-to-market strategy.